pantheon-systems/documentation/source/_docs/backups.md

 #### How can I specify the time for my backups to run?

 Daily backups are run at a random time during the day.
 You must have a plan associated with a site to select a specific day for a weekly backup.
-See [Select a Plan](/docs/select-plan/) for details about site plans on Pantheon.
+See [Plans in the Site Dashboard](/docs/site-plan/) for details about site plans on Pantheon.

 #### What time zone is the backup time shown in?